Storm rolls through area Friday morning causing damage

-Thunder, lightning and high winds woke many Marshall residents early Friday morning as a line of severe weather rolled through the area.
+Thunder, lightning and high winds woke many Marshall residents early Friday morning as a line of severe storms rolled through the area.

-According to the National Weather Service in Shreveport, sustained winds with the line of weather that rolled through was approximately 33 mph with gusts up to 51 mph.
+According to the National Weather Service in Shreveport, sustained winds with the line of weather was approximately 33 mph with gusts up to 51 mph.

 Approximately half an inch of rain fell with the storms on already saturated soil due to precipitation that has fallen over the past several weeks.